solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 likely there will be multiple virtual networks set up in a hub and spoke pattern that will require [Virtual Network Peering] to be configured.

-## Microsoft Defender for Cloud

-When it comes to the control plane, commonly referred to as the Cloud security posture management (CSPM), the Azure Activity log has the control plane covered, however when working with the data plane, commonly referred to as Cloud workload protection (CWP), is the focus of the security efforts, something else will be needed to monitor the workload itself rather than the things outside the workload.

-[Microsoft Defender for Cloud][46] provides [workload protections for Azure Database] workloads such as Azure Database for SQL, Postgres and MySQL.

-For a list of the items that Microsoft Defender reviews for open source databases, reference the [Alerts reference].
+-   Flexible Server
+    -   [Manage firewall rules for Azure Database for MySQL - Flexible Server using the Azure portal]
+    -   [Manage firewall rules for Azure Database for MySQL - Flexible Server using Azure CLI]
+    -   [ARM Reference for Firewall Rules]
+-   Single Server
+    -   [Create and manage Azure Database for MySQL firewall rules by using the Azure portal]
+    -   [Create and manage Azure Database for MySQL firewall rules by using the Azure CLI]
+    -   [ARM Reference for Firewall Rules][32]

 ## Microsoft Sentinel

 Many of the items discussed thus far operate in their own sphere of influence and are not designed to work directly with each other.
-Every secure feature provided by Microsoft Azure and corresponding applications like Azure Active Directory contain on piece of the security puzzle.
-Something is needed to bring all the pieces together to provide a full picture of the security posture and to allow the quick remediation of issues potentially in an automated way.
+Every secure feature provided by Microsoft Azure and corresponding applications like Azure Active Directory contain a piece of the security puzzle.

+With all the disparete components, something is needed to bring all the pieces together to provide a full picture of the security posture and to allow the quick remediation of issues potentially in an automated way.

-[Microsoft Sentinel][47] is the security tool that provides the needed connectors to bring all your security log data into one place and then provide a view into how an attack may have started.
+[Microsoft Sentinel][33] is the security tool that provides the needed connectors to bring all your security log data into one place and then provide a view into how an attack may have started.

-Microsoft Sentinel works in conjunction with Azure Log Analytics to provide a log storage, query and alerting solution.
+Microsoft Sentinel works in conjunction with Azure Log Analytics and other Microsoft security services to provide a log storage, query and alerting solution.
 Through machine learning, artificial intelligence and user behavior analytics (UEBA), Microsoft Sentinel can provide a higher understanding of potential issues or incidents that may not have seen with a disconnected environment.

+## Microsoft Purview

+Data privacy has evolved to be a big focused for organziation over the past few years.
+Determining where sensitive information lives across your data estate is a requirement in today's privacy centered society.

+[Microsoft Purview][34] can scan your data estate, including your Azure Database for MySQL instances, to find personally identifiable information or other sensitive information types.
+This data can then be analyized, classified and lineage defined across your cloud based resources.

 ## Networking and connectivity options

-As mentioned previously, network configuration affects security, application performance (latency), and compliance.
-This section explains the fundamentals of PaaS MySQL networking.
+As mentioned previously, the Azure Database for MySQL network configuration can adversly affect security, application performance (latency), and compliance.
+This section explains the fundamentals of Azure Database for MySQL networking concepts.

 ### Public vs. Private Access

+As with any cloud based resources, it can be exposed to the internet or be locked down to only be accessbile by Azure connections resources.
+However, it doesn't have to be just Azure based resources.
+VPNs and Express route circuits can be used to provide access to Azure resources from on-premises environments as well.
+The next section describes the two different ways you can configure your Azure Database for MySQL instances for network connectivity.

 #### Public Access

-Public access allows hosts, including Azure services, to access the PaaS MySQL instance via the public internet.
-Firewall ACLs limit access to hosts that fall within the allowed IP address ranges.
-They are set at the server level, meaning that they govern network access to all databases on the instance.
-While it is best practice to create rules that allow specific IP addresses or ranges to access the instance, developers can enable network access from all Azure public IP addresses.
-This is useful for Azure services without fixed public IP addresses, such as [Azure Functions][20] that use public access.
+By default, when you create a Azure Databse for MySQL, it allows access to internet based clients, including other Azure services.
+If this is an undesriable state, firewall access control lists (ACLs) can limit access to hosts that fall within the allowed trusted IP address ranges.

+Firewall rules are set at the server level, meaning that they govern network access to all databases on the server instance.
+While it is best practice to create rules that allow specific IP addresses or ranges to access the instance, developers can also enable network access from all Azure resources.
+This is useful for Azure services without fixed public IP addresses, such as [Azure Functions] that use public networks to access the server and databases.

 > Restricting access to Azure public IP addresses still provides network
 > access to the instance to public IPs owned by other Azure customers.

-### Private Link
+#### Private Access

-Both MySQL PaaS offerings support public connectivity, which permits certain hosts to access the instance over the public internet.
-However, most organizations will want to utilize private connectivity which limits access to an Azure virtual network deployment.
-The difference between public and private access is addressed in the [network security document.]
+As just discussed, Azure Databsae for MySQL offerings support public connectivity by default, however, most organizations will want to utilize private connectivity which limits access to Azure virtual networks and resources.

-To limit access to the Azure Database for MySQL to internal Azure resources, enable [Private Link].
-Private Link will ensure that the MySQL instance will be assigned a private IP rather than a public IP address.

 > **Note:** There are many other [basic Azure Networking considerations]
 > that must be taken into account that are not the focus of this guide.

-Review a set of potential [security baseline] tasks that can be implemented across all Azure resources.
-Not all of the items described on the reference link will apply to the specific data workloads or Azure resources.

-#### Configuring Public Access Guides

--   Flexible Server
-    -   [Azure Portal]
-    -   [Azure CLI][48]
-    -   [ARM Reference for Firewall Rules]
--   Single Server
-    -   [Azure Portal][49]
-    -   [Azure CLI][50]
-    -   [ARM Reference for Firewall Rules][51]

-#### Private Access

-##### Virtual Network Hierarchy
+### Virtual Network Hierarchy

 An Azure virtual network is similar to a network deployed on-premises: it provides network isolation for workloads.
 Each virtual network has a